Monroe County is seeking a Solid Waste Administrator, prov Rochester, NY

-(C) An equivalent combination of training and experience as defined by the limits of (A) and (B) above.
+(D) An equivalent combination of education and experience as defined by the limits of (A), (B) and (C) above.

 - Administration of an approximately $20 million annual operating budget

-Development, solicitation and administration of Township municipal refuse and recycling
+- Development, solicitation and administration of Township municipal refuse and recycling collection contracts

 - Management of the Town’s various Take Back and Drop-off programs